rayjasson98/Java-Graph-Algorithms-Visualizer/README.md

 [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) is used to determine the shortest path between two end vertices in the graph.
 You can select a start vertex and an end vertex of the shortest path by double-clicking the vertices.
 The selected end vertices are shown in yellow.
 The implementation of Dijkstra's algorithm is as follows:

 - **If there is a path between the start vertex and the end vertex**<br>
-Print the shortest path between the end vertices
+Print the shortest path between the end vertices and the path cost
 - **Else**<br>
 Generate random edges between vertices until a path is formed between the end vertices